[Travel Bits] Festivals and sights across Korea

 For more information in Korean, English, Japanese or Chinese, call the travel hotline at 1330.
 The homepage (www.uimc.or.kr) is in Korean and English.

-The Nonsan Strawberry Festival will be held in Nonsan, South Chungcheong Province, the largest strawberry production region in Korea, from Feb.
+The Nonsan Strawberry Festival will be held in Nonsan, South Chungcheong Province, the largest strawberry-producing region in Korea, from Feb.
 19-23.

 It features strawberry-related activities and events that aim to support the regional economy.
 Visitors can pick strawberries, bake strawberry cakes and make strawberry jam.